How to afford a vegan lifestyle?

 So what was the big change?
 Slowly but surely over all those years, all the faux meats and cheeses, etc., made their way onto the grocery shelves.
 It was such fun to eat them, and I think a part of me might have really missed those flavors and consistencies, so I ran with them.

-But here it is 17 years from the time I went vegan and it seems I've come full circle.
-Once again our grocery bills are extremely low.
+But here it is all these years from the time I went vegan and once again our grocery bills are extremely low.

 You can probably figure out what has changed: I focus my meals on vegan whole foods versus spending the money to stuff our diet with those fake meats and cheeses.
 Because not only are they expensive, but they are not always good for you.
 Sure, they're fun and you can enjoy them occasionally, but it's best to steer clear of them on a regular/daily basis.